AbnormalPoof/FunkerSelector/docs/Vocal Replacement.md

 ## Vocal Replacement

 > [!NOTE]
-> I've only tested this with split vocals; it’s very likely it might not work properly for songs with single vocal tracks.
+> This has only been tested with split vocals; it’s very likely it might not work properly for songs with single vocal tracks.

 1. In your mod, create a new folder named `songs`.
 2. Inside the `songs` folder, create another folder named after the song's ID you want to replace vocals for (e.g., `satin-panties`).